UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

     Pending,
     Ready(T),
 }

 trait Future {
    type Output;
    fn poll(&mut self) -> Poll<Self::Output>;
 }
 ```
-The `Future` has an `Output` type, that represents the type of the result that it will return once it completes.
+The `Future` has an `Output` associated type, that represents the type of the result that it will return once it completes.
 For `wait_for_falling_edge()`, the Output type is `()` (nothing).
-The function `poll` returns a Poll type, which can either be `Pending`, or `Ready<T>` (T will be output in this case).
+The function `poll` returns a `Poll` type, which can either be `Pending`, or `Ready<T>` (T will be output in this case).
 Let's break down what all of this means.
 A `Future` needs to be checked on, every now and then, to see what its status is.
 This is the job of the **Executor**.
 The executor must regularly ask the `Future` if it's completed, or if it needs more time before it can give a result.
 We can say that the `Future` is `poll`ed, and depending on whether it's ready to give a result or not, it gives its status as `Pending` or `Ready`.
 If it's still pending, it needs more time before it can return a result, so the executor moves on to poll another `Future`.
-Whenever the `Future` is completed, it returns `Ready` once polled, and the executor returns execution back to the function where the `Future` completed.
+Whenever the `Future` is completed, it returns `Ready` once polled, and the executor returns execution back to the function where the `Future` `.await`ed.

 ```mermaid
 sequenceDiagram